24 Easy Frame Chicken Coop Plans – You Can DIY This Weekend

 This coop comes with a 4 x 6 hen house with a 5-foot height.
 The doors have removable back panels.
 The henhouse has 6-foot roosting bars.
 The good thing about the standard American coop is it has lots of ventilation because it has windows on each side.

 The windows are solid polycarbonate.
 The whole run, including the door run, is covered with hardware cloth.
-This coop also has a chicken ramp connecting from the hen house to the chicken run.
+This coop also has a chicken ramp connecting the hen house to the chicken run.
 The inside of the run is spacious, where you can hang your feeders and other stuff.

 21. Simple Chicken Coop Plan